skyzh/mini-lsm/mini-lsm-book/src/week1-05-read-path.md

 ## Bonus Tasks

 * **The Cost of Dynamic Dispatch.** Implement a `Box<dyn StorageIterator>` version of merge iterators and benchmark to see the performance differences.
+* **Parallel Seek.** Creating a merge iterator requires loading the first block of all underlying SSTs (when you create `SSTIterator`).
+You may parallelize the process of creating iterators.

 {{#include copyright.md}}